-RAISING AWARENESS ON SEXUAL HARASSMENT, VIOLENCE AND ABUSE AGAINST WOMEN AND GIRLS
+RAISING AWARENESS ON SEXUAL HARRASSMENT, VIOLENCE AND ABUSE AGAINST WOMEN AND CHILDREN

-Since 2019, Wilmar's Women Working Group have organised awareness programmes on sexual harassment and abuse against women and girls in our plantations.
-To date, approximately 1,461 women and girls have benefitted from this awareness programme.
+Since 2019, Wilmar's Women Working Group have organised awareness workshops on sexual harassment and abuse against women and girls in our plantations.
+To date, approximately 1,461 women and girls have benefitted from this initiative.